 The Company uses a Binary Option Pricing Model (American, call option) to establish the expected value of all stock option grants.
-For the years ended December 31, 2013 and 2012 the Company recognized no non-cash compensation expense related to stock options.
-For the year ended December 31, 2011, the Company recognized non-cash compensation expense related to stock options of approximately \$8,000.
-At December 31, 2013, the Company had no remaining compensation cost related to unvested stock-based awards.
+For the years ended December 31, 2014, 2013 and 2012 the Company did not recognize non-cash compensation expense related to stock options.
+At December 31, 2014, the Company had no remaining compensation cost related to unvested stock-based awards.